 Hence, the correct answer is 105.5

-The problem required combining Gibbs energy calculations with electrochemistry concepts in one integrated framework.
-Many students are comfortable with each part separately, but finding and applying the link between ΔG° of reaction → cell potential can be challenging under exam pressure.
+1. The question required combining Gibbs energy calculations with electrochemistry concepts.
+Many students are comfortable with each part separately, but finding and applying the link between $\Delta G^{\circ}$ of reaction → cell potential can be difficult.

-2. Mistakes in Reaction Balance or Electron Count
+2. Students often do mistakes in Balancing of reactions or Electron Count

-With multiple calculation steps—reaction balancing → ΔG° → electrons transferred → unit conversions—students under time constraints tend to skip detailed re-checks.
+4. This question involves multiple calculation steps like reaction balancing → $\Delta G^{\circ}$ → electrons transferred → unit conversions, under time constraints students tend to skip detailed re-checks.
 Any small slip along the way compounds to an incorrect final value.

 Question Number |